syncfusion-content/ej2-grid-docs/ej2-javascript/grid/editing/dialog-editing.md

 ## Show or hide columns in dialog editing

-The Grid has the option to show hidden columns or hide visible columns while editing in the dialog edit mode by using the [actionBegin](../../api/grid/#actionbegin) event of the Grid.
+The show or hide columns in dialog editing feature in the grid allows you to dynamically control the visibility of columns while editing in the dialog edit mode.
+This feature is useful when you want to display specific columns based on the type of action being performed, such as editing an existing record or adding a new record.
+To achieve this, you can utilize the [actionBegin](../../api/grid/#actionbegin) event of the Grid.

-In the `actionBegin` event, when the `requestType` is `beginEdit` or add, the column will be shown or hidden using the `column.visible` property.
-When the `requestType` is `save`, the properties will be reset to their original state.
+The `actionBegin` event is triggered whenever an action is initiated in the grid, such as editing, adding, or deleting a record.
+Within the event handler, you can check the **requestType** parameter to determine the type of action being performed.
+If the **requestType** is `beginEdit` or `add`, you can modify the visibility of columns using the `column.visible` property.
+This property is used to determine whether a column should be displayed or hidden.
+Then, when the **requestType** is `save`, you can reset the column visibility to its initial state using the `column.visible` property.

-In the following example, the CustomerID column is rendered as a hidden column, and the ShipCountry column is rendered as a visible column.
-In the edit mode, the CustomerID column will be changed to a visible state and the ShipCountry column will be changed to a hidden state.
+In the following example, the **CustomerID** column is rendered as a hidden column, and the **ShipCountry** column is rendered as a visible column.
+In the edit mode, the **CustomerID** column will be changed to a visible state and the **ShipCountry** column will be changed to a hidden state.
 {% if page.publishingplatform == "typescript" %}

  {% tabs %}